TareqNewazShahriar/raspberry-pi-projects/README.md

    ```

 > NOTE
-> *Try avoiding the process of downloading installer, extracting etc. It can be a mess.*
+> *Try avoiding the process of downloading installer, extracting etc. For new Linux users, it can be a mess.*

 ## Install Git
 ```